Cubs vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - The Cubs have played as the favorite in nine of their past 10 games and won six of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over three times.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over seven times.

 Cubs Betting Records & Stats

-- The Cubs have won 43 of the 73 games they were the moneyline favorite this season (58.9%).
+- The Cubs are 44-30 in games they were listed as the moneyline favorite (winning 59.5% of those games).

-- The Cubs have an implied moneyline win probability of 60% in this matchup.
+- Based on this matchup's moneyline, the Cubs' implied win probability is 60.8%.

-- Chicago has had an over/under set by bookmakers 138 times, and have combined with opponents to go over the total in 71 of those games (71-63-4).
+- Chicago has played in 139 games with over/under set, and have combined with opponents to go over the total 72 times (72-63-4).

 - The Cubs have covered 45.5% of their games this season, going 5-6-0 against the spread.